A Doctoral Degree in Nursing from World Campus

-Providing quality nursing education since 1964, Penn State's College of Nursing, in partnership with Penn State World Campus, can help you update your knowledge and skills to meet the demands of the constantly changing health care field.
-Based on your previous education and nursing experience, the DNP degree has two entry options:
+Providing quality nursing education since 1964, Penn State's Ross and Carol Nese College of Nursing, in partnership with Penn State World Campus, can help you update your knowledge and skills to meet the demands of the constantly changing health care field.
+Based on your previous education and nursing experience, the DNP–Leadership degree has two entry pathways:

 - post–Bachelor of Science in Nursing for nurse administrators

 - post–Master of Science in Nursing for nurse administrators and advanced practice nurses

 Built on the DNP Essentials developed by the American Association of Colleges of Nursing, the curriculum will focus on the translation of research into practice, transformational leadership, and advanced expert nursing practice.
 To support these Essentials, your course work will also include nursing/change theory, foundations of advanced nursing practice, health policy, informatics, and population-based health.